 One of the most common products of developing your school’s strategic plan in ICT is its vision in ICT.
 This is not in terms of resources or assets, but in terms of measurable benefits over a 5-10 year period.
 The school’s vision in ICT might be summarised in a ‘vision statement’ which is written out in general terms and which should be owned by all staff members.

-A vision statement is a good way to begin writing your ICT policy for the school.
+Vision statements for schools is a good way to begin writing your ICT policy for the school.
 It is a public declaration of the values of the school and is central to its ICT planning.
 Technology vision statements for education is what is needed to drive change in the classroom so that children can be equipped with the knowledge, skills and understanding required for an online and digital world.

-What are the benefits of a Vision statement for schools?
+What are the benefits of a school Vision statement?

 The benefits of an effective school vision statement are that it will support and enhance the school’s aims in terms of teaching and learning, and management and administration.

 They are reliable representations of what schools stand for and requires discussions about: